-- 3 If you are not using the secure web browser, click A secure session is available.
-Repeat Steps 1 and 2. - 4 Enter the path and filename of the database.
+- 4 Enter the path and filename of the database.
 Or click Browse to locate the file. - 5 Click Import Database.

-8 Managing, Troubleshooting, and Upgrading Access Points
+Managing, Troubleshooting, and Upgrading Access Points

-This chapter explains how to manage, maintain, troubleshoot, and upgrade the MobileLAN access WA2X family of access points.
+This chapter explains how to manage, maintain, troubleshoot, and upgrade the MobileLAN access WA2XG family of access points.
 This chapter covers these topics: